Want to rank higher in Google?

 Additionally, the following can affect a page’s bounce rate.

-So make it obvious.
-Make headers very clear and concise to avoid any confusion, and make sure the content is easily digestible.
+Use clear and concise headers to avoid any confusion, and make sure the content is easily digestible.

-That means using lots of descriptive subheadings, bullet points, and short paragraphs.
 Long blocks of text deter users and often cause them to bounce because they feel overwhelmed by the sheer amount of words on the page.
+Keep them on your page with a lot of descriptive subheadings, bullet points, and short paragraphs.

 The key here is to produce content that’s easily skimmable.